Azure web app access restrict

 Access restrict with custom rule name

-It defines a custom rule name for the chaos.
-This rule is added to the chaos for a specific duration.
-You can tune it using the RULE_NAME
+It specifies a custom rule name for the chaos.
+Tune it by using the RULE_NAME environment variable.

 Use the following example to tune it: